bangze-93/gitlab-jenkins-sonarqube/README.md

-# Install GitLab, Jenkins and SonarQube with Ansible on Ubuntu 20
+# Install GitLab, Jenkins and SonarQube with Ansible on Ubuntu 20 (Run on Docker)
 ### Adjust with your env
 - #### <i> vars.yaml </i>
 ```